Al Lawson: 2016

 A lawsuit challenging the Florida congressional district map radically changed the 5th district.
 For the past quarter-century, the district and its predecessors had covered most of the majority-black precincts from Jacksonville to Orlando.
 The new map changed the district to an east–west configuration stretching across all or part of eight counties from Tallahassee to downtown Jacksonville.
 The redrawn district included Lawson's home in Tallahassee, and Lawson announced he would run for the 5th on December 15, 2015, setting up a battle against Corrine Brown, the only representative the district had had since its creation in 1993.

 The district's demographics appeared to be against Lawson.
-While it now included most of Tallahassee, the capital and its suburbs only accounted for 32% of the district's population, while the Jacksonville area accounted for 61%.
+While it now included most of Tallahassee, the capital and its suburbs only accounted for 32% of the district's population, while the Jacksonville area-Brown's base-accounted for 61%.
 But Lawson's candidacy received a significant boost in July 2016, when Brown was indicted on federal corruption charges.
 He defeated Brown in the Democratic primary—the real contest in this heavily Democratic district—on August 30.
 He then defeated Republican Glo Smith in the November 8 general election with 64% of the vote.